lorenzo-rovigatti/oxDNA/examples/METADYNAMICS/README.md

 potential_grid = comma-separated values
 ```

 The `op_file` must contain the hydrogen-bond definitions; the code will extract the list of pairs and compute the continuous coordination number using the switching parameters `d0`, `r0` and exponent `n`.
-Note that the default values for these parameters are $1.2$, $0.5$, and $6$ (as in the example above), but different values can be used by setting the `d0`, `r0`, and `n` keys in the metadynamics TOML file.
+Note that

 ## Set up a metadynamics simulation